Skip to content

 Fields

-• alg: Optional custom matrix processing algorithm, or nothing to skip.
+• alg: Optional custom matrix processing algorithm.

 Constructor